gopyruby/politeia/politeiavoter/README.md

 `politeiavoter` is a command line utility that can be used to issue votes on proposals.

-The tool keeps logs and configuration files, just like the other tools in the Decred suite, in the ~/.politeiavoter directory (this varies for Windows and OSX).
+The tool keeps logs and configuration files in the ~/.politeiavoter directory (this varies for Windows and OSX).

 In the following examples the config file contained the following entry:
 ```